-As part of our series How to Fully Fund Your PhD, here is a list of universities that fully fund PhD students in Nursing.
-PhDs in Nursing can lead to a variety of careers in academia, healthcare, and more.
+As part of our series How to Fully Fund Your PhD, here is a list of universities that offer fully funded PhD programs in Nursing.
+A PhD in Nursing can lead to a variety of careers in academia, healthcare, and more.

 The ProFellow database for graduate and doctoral study also spotlights external funding opportunities for graduate school, including dissertation research, fieldwork, language study, and summer work experiences.